 Age-dependent changes in the contribution of EPP to male reproductive success have been shown in several species.
-Most of these (largely cross-sectional) studies have found an increase in the contribution of EPP to reproductive success with male age (e.g., Brekke, Ewen, Clucas, & Santure, 2015; Girndt et al., 2018; Richardson & Burke, 1999) (but see e.g., McDonald, Spurgin, Fairfield, Richardson, & Pizzari, 2017).
-To our knowledge, the only study that has disentangled within- from between-individual age effects found that the contribution of EPP to reproductive success increased within males until midlife (in agreement with our findings), but that it also varied between individuals with age (Hsu et al., 2017).
+Most of these (largely cross-sectional) studies have found an increase in the contribution of EPP to reproductive success with male age (e.g. Brekke et al., 2015; Girndt et al., 2018; Richardson & Burke, 1999) (but see e.g. McDonald, Spurgin, Fairfield, Richardson, & Pizzari, 2017).
+To our knowledge, the only study that has disentangled within- from between-individual age effects, found that the contribution of EPP to reproductive success increased within-males till mid-life (in agreement with our findings), but that it also varied between-individuals with age (Hsu et al., 2017).
 Our results are important because they show that EGP may play a very substantial role in male fitness, especially later in life.
-More longitudinal studies across a diversity of taxa are needed to fully understand how important EPP is in terms of overall reproductive success and, in particular, how that may change in relation to age.
+More longitudinal studies across a diversity of taxa are needed to fully understand how important EPP is in terms of overall reproductive success and, especially how that may change in relation to age.

 It is widely recognized that senescence is an important age-related process occurring in the wild.
-Numerous studies have assessed senescence in multiple traits (Hayward et al., 2015), including survival (e.g., Cameron & Siniff, 2004) and reproductive output (e.g., Dugdale, Pope, Newman, MacDonald, & Burke, 2011), across a number of species.
-In the Seychelles warbler, senescence in female reproductive success has been detected in the past (Hammers et al., 2012).
-To our knowledge, however, no studies have assessed senescence in extra-pair reproduction in females, and only one study has addressed (and found) senescence in extra-pair reproduction in males (Hsu et al., 2017), although this study did not explicitly test for senescent post-peak declines in EPP.
+Numerous studies have assessed senescence in multiple traits (Hayward et al., 2015), including survival (e.g. Cameron & Siniff, 2004) and reproductive output (e.g. Dugdale, Pope, Newman, MacDonald, & Burke, 2011) across a number of species.
+In the Seychelles warbler, the idea compar correla knowled in male annual depend male va senescence in female reproductive success has been detected in the past (Hammers et al., 2012).
+To our knowledge, however, no studies have assessed senescence in extra-pair reproduction in females, and only one study has addressed (and found) senescence in extra-pair reproduction in males (Hsu et al., 2017), though this study did not explicitly test for senescent post-peak declines in EPP.
 Here, we analysed senescent post-peak declines in extra-group reproduction and found these to occur in both male and female Seychelles warblers.
 In males, we also assessed and found evidence for senescence in WGP and total paternity success.
 Our results highlight the importance of the role that senescence plays in the alternative pathways to reproductive success in this and possibly other species.